 Considering that these assets hold a cultic function, sometimes it becomes an obstacle to its preservation, different from what happens in museums.
 To this end, it is necessary to establish a commitment, on a case-by-case basis, between cultic function and preservation.
 Starting from the concept of collection proposed by Luis Fernandez (1999), which states that it is a set of analogous things or the same class reunited to constitute a concrete objective, that is, the set of works that constitute the funds of a museum, may interpret that each church holds at least one collection.
-Each one possesses a legacy that can be considered of the same class, being the collections can also be found defined by the typology of assets, and are also found within a class, in this case a typological class.
+Each one possesses a legacy that can be considered of the same class, being the collection of a certain temple and being characteristic of that space.
+However, within this legacy, collections can also be found defined by the typology of assets, and are also found within a class, in this case a typological class.
 Within the typologies that can be found in a church it is possible to point out: liturgical implements; canonicals vestments; painting; sculpture; graphic documents (books and archival documents), among others.